yifaneye/simply-wall-st-stocks-page/README.md

 * styled components is used for styles
 * Bootstrap is used for UI
 * server side rendering is used
-* cypress is used for e2e testing
+* Cypress is used for e2e testing
 * PHP is used for the API

 I develop locally instead of on codesandbox.